Dancing Showgirl

 Also, there are a ton of great graveyard deals in Vegas.
 This list ain't of those.
 It's of great deals you can get at normal times, which are harder to come by.
 The Graveyard deals are in the next section.

-Arizona Charlie's Decatur and Boulder Highway - Unlike most places in town, which offer only late-night specials, the Sourdough Cafe will give you a plate of steak and eggs 24 hours a day for $3.29.
-During graveyard, they have a better steak (meaning it comes from a part of the cow you won't be ashamed to eat) for a bit more.
-This is midnight to 7 a.m., and includes a salad, potato and vegetable.
+Arizona Charlie's Decatur and Boulder Highway - Unlike most places in town, which offer only late-night specials, the Sourdough Cafe will give you a plate of ham and eggs 24 hours a day for $3.99 (with your slot card).
+During graveyard, they have a ham and eggs, too.

-California - The coffee shop has a prime rib dinner with all the trimmings, including dessert of Cherries Jubilee (oo la la) for under $10.
+California - The coffee shop has a steak and shrimp dinner for less than $10 that's well worth it.
 Take the folks on their annversary!
 We did.
 Dutch treat, of course.
 If you're really trying to impress someone, the unadvertised Porterhouse special in the fancy Redwood Grille restaurant might bust your budget at around $20.
 But, heck, if it's your last day before going to prison, live it up.

 Four Queens - Prime rib, once again.
-For $8 this one is a pretty good meal.
+For $9 this one is a pretty good meal at dinnertime.
 The coffee shop is nice and the slab is a fair cut.
-Use the American Casino Guide two-for-one and make it $4.

-Gold Rush - A couple bucks will get you a steak and eggs plus a penny in change any time of the day.
+Gold Rush - A few bucks will get you a steak and eggs any time of the day.
 The drawback is that this little joint is way the heck out in Henderson, where the middle-aged yuppies build their sacred stucco communities.
 The good news is the place is stinky and smokey enough that the yuppies keep out.

 Graveyard Specials

 We won't pretend to have a comprehensive list of graveyard deals.
 That's dang near impossible to keep up to date and keep complete.
-But, here are the best deals in town that we know about and that seem to be there for a while.
+But, here are the most consistently available deals in town that we know about.
 Plus, we don't list the late night specials that actually aren't that special.
 Just the dirt cheapest ones are here.

-Orleans - While Ellis Island has the Widowmaker, the Orleans simply offers the more modest Widow-enabler with their $2 biscuits and gravy.
-They also have a few other dishes for about $3-$4 like hamm or steak and eggs.
+Orleans - While Ellis Island has the Widowmaker, the Orleans simply offers the more modest Widow-enabler with their $2.49 biscuits and gravy.
+They also have a few other dishes for about $3-$5 like ham or steak and eggs.
 Heck, at these prices, why not get two?
-But only on weeknights after midnight.
+But only after midnight.

-South Point - Late at night, after the children are tied to the bed, sneak away with a loved one and treat yourself to the ultimate in romantic indulgence: a range of dirt-cheap graveyard specials, including steak and eggs for four bucks and other full breakfasts for a couple of bucks.
+South Point - Late at night, after the children are tied to the bed, sneak away with a loved one and treat yourself to the ultimate in romantic indulgence: a range of dirt-cheap graveyard specials, including ham steak and eggs for two-and-a-half bucks and a half pound burger for three.
 Nothing says I love you more loudly or firmly.
 Well, except maybe a burp or fart.

 Got a comment or suggestion?
 Let Us Know.